M. K. A. D. S. Gunawardana: Career

 Gunawardana contested the 2010 parliamentary election as one of the UPFA's candidates in Trincomalee District.
 He was elected and re-entered Parliament.
 He was appointed Deputy Minister of Buddha Sasana and Religious Affairs in November 2010.
 Gunawardana was hospitalised in July 2012 following a minor heart attack at his home in Kantalai.

 Gunawardana left the UPFA in November 2014 to support common opposition candidate Maithripala Sirisena at the 2015 presidential election.
 Gunawardana and other SLFP MPs who supported Sirisena were stripped of their ministerial positions and expelled from the SLFP.
 After the election newly elected President Sirisena rewarded Gunawardana by appointing him Minister of Lands.
 Gunawardana became a vice president of the SLFP in February 2015.

 In July 2015 Gunawardana and other supporters of President Sirisena formed the United National Front for Good Governance (UNFGG) to contest the parliamentary election.
 Gunawardana did not contest the 2015 parliamentary election but was instead placed on the UNFGG's list of National List candidates.
 Gunawardana and other SLFP members, who accepted nominations by the UNFGG in response to former President Mahinda Rajapaksa being granted SLFP nomination to contest the election, had their SLFP membership suspended by President Sirisena, who had become leader of the SLFP and UPFA following the presidential election.
 They subsequently joined the Democratic National Movement.
 Gunawardana was appointed as a UNFGG National List MP following the parliamentary election in August 2015.
 He was re-appointed Minister of Lands after the parliamentary election.

-In late 2015 Gunawardana travelled to the United Kingdom, where his daughter and son live, for medical treatment, staying with his daughter in Reading.
+In late 2015 Gunawardana travelled to the United Kingdom, where his daughter and son-in-law live, for medical treatment, staying with his daughter in Reading.
 On 11 December 2015 Parliament granted Gunawardana three months leave of absence for health reasons.
 Gunawardana returned to Sri Lanka but his condition deteriorated.
 Gunawardana died at a private hospital in Colombo on 19 January 2016.